mathishard17/Email_Sorter_Summarizer/README.md

     The file that has everything put together is main.py During the first run, you will login to your Gmail API account and token.json will be created; in the future, you'll be automatically signed in.
 Everytime you run, it will send an email of the summary and links to your most recent emails.
 Feel free to change the number of emails it reads and make other adjustments.

+## Credits

+- Developed by Sophia Zhang, Justin Feder, and Elisa Herr for our PRISMS AI Final Project (Spring 2025)
+- Received substantial coding help from Chat GPT
+- Built using the Gmail API and OpenAI's GPT model